 After completing her MBA, Maria went to Greek school to re-learn the language she once spoke with ease.
 She traveled to Greece as often as possible and dove head first into Greek culture.
 That’s when the spark was truly ignited.
 She performed with the Olympian Greek Dance Troupe of Chicago for 8 years and served on the board of directors, during which time she was actively involved in organizing the Metropolis of Chicago Young Adult League conferences.
 Maria is also a past president of the Hellenic Professional Society of Illinois.

 Maria recently completed her first novel, called Finding Eleftheria.
 It opens in the late 1950s in Chicago’s original Greektown–known as The Delta– and spans 4 decades.
-This multigenerational family saga explores love, betrayal, shame, family bonds, long-buried secrets, and cultural heritage through the lens of a Greek-American family.
+This multigenerational family saga explores how far a family will go to protect itself from shame, told through the lends of a Greek immigrant family.
 Stay tuned for more info.
 Be among the first to know, by signing up for her monthly newsletter, here.

 She is a stalwart advocate of Greek Orthodox parochial schools, and for 3½ years, served on the St. Demetrios Pythagoras School Board.